JohnRamos940/armistice/DOCUMENT.md

 these regions as well as punishing accordingly all the individuals involved in these.

 A similar arrangement for either annexation with Ukraine or independence shall be planned with yet another part of the "Russian Federation", Astrakhan
-Oblast (17), wherein regardless of the case, Ukraine shall be the guarantor and protector of its freedom and independence and shall be ready to assist the region at all times in like manner as the republics and regions abovementioned.
+Oblast, wherein regardless of the case either for independence or unification, Ukraine shall be the guarantor and protector of its freedom and independence and shall be ready to assist the region at all times in like manner as the republics and regions abovementioned.

 Any and all forms of military-use nuclear weapons shall not be allowed on these territories by the Parties involved in the Treaty as we as any test firing activities of the aformentioned.